dibe-sh/cleaner/docs/configuration.md

+---
+title: "Configuration Guide"
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "align-left"
+---

 # Configuration Guide

-The Cleaner App is highly configurable.
+The Cleaner is highly configurable.
 You can control which directories and files are deleted by editing the `cleaner_config.json` file.

 Here’s a breakdown of each configuration option: